Chart Color Schemes

 Sinagra is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Sinagra's dwellings, as per the latest Census, consisted of 97.3% houses and 2.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Sinagra was 13.0%, with mortgaged dwellings at 65.1% and rented ones at 22.0%.
-The median monthly mortgage repayment was $1,999, higher than Perth metro's $1,898.
-Weekly rent in Sinagra was $400, compared to Perth metro's $350.
-Nationally, Sinagra's mortgage repayments exceeded the Australian average of $1,863, and rents were above the national figure of $375.
+In Sinagra, as per the latest Census evaluation, dwelling structures consisted of 97.3% houses and 2.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 92.2% houses and 7.8% other dwellings.
+Home ownership in Sinagra stood at 13.0%, with mortgaged dwellings at 65.1% and rented ones at 22.0%.
+The median monthly mortgage repayment was $1,999, higher than Perth metro's average of $1,898.
+The median weekly rent in Sinagra was $400, compared to Perth metro's $350.
+Nationally, Sinagra's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing